Anyone familiar with us knows that we like when a team’s home and away kits form a ‘set’, giving mix-and-match options.

 The away kit was worn as intended at Wolves and then the FA Cup fourth round took them to Arsenal.
 While Historical Football Kits rather grandly declares them to have worn a ‘cup away’, the more prosaic explanation is that white-claret-claret would have raised overall-clash concerns, so they donned blue shorts and socks.
 They would again do so at the Emirates in the league in March.

-Villa were back in the proper away of white-claret-white at Wigan, before a socks-clash at Newcastle saw them switch to blue and retain the white shorts – the look most commonly associated with Villa.
+Villa were back in the proper away of white-claret-white at Wigan, before a socks-clash at Newcastle saw them switch to blue and retain the white shorts – the most common home look in their kit history.

 That was the last new configuration of the home kit, and in April they had a fourth different layout of the away.
 There was a shorts clash to deal with away to Liverpool, and while all-white had been worn in the past, instead they opted for blue.